-To apply for a Pell Grant, it is necessary to complete and submit all the forms listed under Financial Aid Office forms needed.
+To apply for a Pell Grant, it is necessary to complete the FAFSA.

 Pell Grants have a Lifetime Eligibility Used (LEU) of 600%.
 Once a student has reached 600% they have reached their maximum lifetime limit.
-Please see nslds.ed.gov for Pell eligibility used.
-Although loans are a common source of financing a college education, students should enter into them carefully.
-The Financial Aid Office recommends that students discuss each loan option with them prior to initial application.
-Federal law requires all borrowers to complete a Master Promissory Note and to complete an Entrance Counseling Session prior to receiving the first loan and an Exit Counseling Session prior to leaving the College.
+Please see studentaid.gov for Pell eligibility used.